-Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail, or by fax.
+Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail, by email, or by fax.
 GHURA will not accept missing information over the phone.

-When the family submits the RTA and proposed lease, GHURA will also review the terms of the RTA for consistency with the terms of the proposed lease.
+When the owner submits the RTA on behalf of the family and proposed lease, GHURA will also review the terms of the RTA for consistency with the terms of the proposed lease.